 so My idea began to develop - that when you ride into the station you immediately know where you are because the big columns whizz by. and then When the train comes to a stop you can get off and look closely at the ghostly details in the photographic images of exhibits.

-During my research the museum gave me access to its archive of wonderful large glass photo negatives of Egyptian and Roman antiquities. although old, these were super-hi resolution, and I found I could make use of them.
+During my research the museum gave me access to its archive of wonderful large glass photo negatives of Egyptian and Roman antiquities. although 100 years old, old, these were super-hi resolution, and I found I could make use of them.

 Working in Vitreous Enamel on Steel